osalabs/osafw-php/README.md

 ### debugging

 Debugging is much easier with these 3 functions:

 1. `rw($var)` this function will work like var_dump and just dump variable structure and data to browser (with some formatting)

 2. `rwe($var)` same as above, but immediately die to stop script

 3. `logger($var)` this will dump variable to a log file, defined in config `site_error_log` param.
 Error log created automatically with first call to logger().

-Check your file error.log.
-It should be one level up from /www Better to use `logger()` than `rw()` as it writes everything to file, not to browser/screen, keeping UI
+Check your error.log file.
+It should be one level up from /www by default.
+Better to use `logger()` than `rw()` as it writes everything to file, not to browser/screen, keeping UI

 `$SITE_CONFIG` (defined in config files) contains `IS_DEBUG` parameter.
 If it's false - `logger()` will not write anything.
 Usually you want to set `IS_DEBUG` to `false` on production site and `true` for development/test.